 Very few molecules can pass through the cell membrane unhindered.
 All others need so-called active or passive transports.
 These function via different structures in the cell membrane or pass through the cell membrane through specific proteins: The cell metabolism is therefore also protein-dependent.

-You can't speak of a direct “metabolic stimulation” by protein powder - at least there is no clear scientific evidence for this.
-Proteins from shakes and protein powders, like food proteins, naturally fulfill their natural functions in human metabolism.
+You cannot speak of a direct 'metabolic stimulation' by protein powder - at least there is no clear scientific evidence for this.
+Proteins from shakes and protein powders, like food proteins, naturally fulfil their natural functions in human metabolism.
 The advantage of protein powders is that they have better control over the type and exact amount of the added proteins.

 Protein powder and digestion: What should you watch out for?